Menu

 Quick Check: Spot the Bug

-What’s wrong with this graph setup?
+What’s off with this setup?

 python